 Many people collect dolls that are antiques.
-Dolls are some of the most beautiful antiques that are available to antique collectors today, with dates of manufacture generally from about 1800 through the early 1900s.
+Dolls are some of the most beautiful antiques that are available to antique collectors today, with dates of manufacture ranging from about 1800 through the early 1900s.
 They are also very accessible antiques--they can be collected with a minimum amount of room, unlike antique furniture.
 They tug at the heartstrings more than, say, antique books or antique tools.
-Many antique dolls as old as the mid-1800s such as china dolls, can be collected quite... inexpensively.
-Dolls also fit in beautifully with collections of antique toys, trains, Christmas, 19th-century paper ephemera and sewing items.
+Many antique dolls as old as the mid-1800s, such as china dolls, can be collected quite... inexpensively.
+Dolls also fit in beautifully with collections of antique toys, trains, Christmas, 19th-century paper ephemera, and sewing items.

 02 of 12

-Some collectors of dolls love history.
-They love the historic place dolls hold in our culture, from Barbie in the 1960s to the manufacture of bisque dolls in France and Germany in the 1800s.
+Some collectors of dolls love history; the historic place dolls hold in our culture can be appealing in this regard, from Barbie in the 1960s to the manufacture of bisque dolls in France and Germany in the 1800s.
 These types of doll collectors often will collect the dolls of one time period or of one manufacturer that they have studied and researched.
-Sometimes historic collectors are interested in the history of fashion (see below).

 03 of 12

 Sometimes, it is a love of fashion that brings collectors to doll collecting.
 Through dolls, you can collect the history of fashion, either through buying dolls costumed with clothing from many eras, or buying dolls from those eras and places (there is a difference--you can have a Barbie doll dressed in a Victorian outfit, or you can have a doll from the Victorian era dressed in an outfit from that time period.